sbhmajum369/sentiment-pred/README.md

 # Reviews to Rating prediction
+## Introduction

+This project predicts the rating, from the review on a public website.
+This Deep learning based approach utilizes Natural Language Processing (NLP) technique for getting a comprehensive idea of a business's public image based on the public reviews left on its comment section of the webpage.

+Currently, we have utilized the 'Reviews' dataset from Yelp, which provides real-world samples, for a Supervised Learning approach.
+In order to use any other dataset, the files have to be processed accordingly to generate 2 files: One containing the reviews and another, containing the corresponding ratings.

-## Steps
+## Steps for Training and Testing

+Before we begin, first dowload the repo using: git clone https://github.com/smajum-AI/sentiment-pred.git

-A) First download the json file from: https://www.yelp.com/dataset/download.
+A) Download the json file from: https://www.yelp.com/dataset/download.

-Then from 'review.json' extract the 'text' and 'stars' in 2 separate .txt files: "Reviews.txt" and "Ratings.txt".
+From 'review.json' extract the 'text' and 'stars' in 2 separate .txt files: "Reviews.txt" and "Ratings.txt".

 B) Install all the dependencies.

-If you have Python 3, then do: pip3 install 'library name'
+If you have Python 3, then do:

+pip3 install 'library name'

+else,

-else, pip install 'library name'
+pip install 'library name'

 For this project you will need: (Additional)
 1) Tensorflow